Everything else I’ve seen on Broadway recently is entertainment. Americano the Musical production has real content!

 Who are these Dreamers?

 ¡Americano!
 The Musical introduces the audience to the actual life story of Tony Valdovinos (Sean Ewing), who came to the United States with his parents when he was two.
-At 18, Tony tries to join the Marines alongside his love interest Ceci (Legna Cedillo), to fulfill their lifelong ambition and defend this country.
-But instead, Tony finds out his parents have kept the truth from him, and he is not a legal citizen but a Dreamer.
-It is a devastating blow, but the lie rips apart a close-knit family.
+At 18, Tony tries to join the Marines alongside his love interest Ceci (Legna Cedillo) to fulfill their lifelong ambition and defend this country.
+But instead, Tony discovers his parents have kept the truth from him, and he is not a legal citizen but a Dreamer.
+It is devastating, but the lie rips apart a close-knit family.
 Tony’s father has worked hard in a new country that fulfilled his dreams but had to hide in the shadows and hide the truth from his son.

 When Ceci joins the Marines and is deployed, the spark in Tony’s life seems to be diminished.
 He’s lost one dream of being in the service and the closeness of the love of his life.
 But with some push from his friends, Tony gets involved in “La Machine,” the political movement to help Dreamers gain citizenship, and he comes alive.
 Tony’s brother Hector (Ryan Reyes) and his girlfriend help him get out the message and get the votes to make a change for all who wish to be an American with a dream, not just a Dreamer.

 There is an unexpected twist in the story that I can’t reveal, and as I looked around, the entire audience was crying.
 The roaring applause at the end of the production proved those who wish to be inspired by a true story with a delightfully happy ending would want to see ¡Americano!
 The Musical before it moves on.